Is data-efficient learning feasible with quantum models?: Acknowledgements

 Aside from the speed up opportunities offered by larger quantum computing systems, a potential advantage of quantum machine learning models lies in their generalization benefits over classical models.
-These efforts often aim to be dataset-agnostic, but this frequently results in loose bounds and poor empirical prediction accuracy.
+These efforts often aim to be dataset-agnostic, but this frequently results in unpredictable empirical performance.
 In light of the "no free lunch" theorem, which asserts that no single model excels across all datasets, it is sensible to focus more on the qualities of the datasets in conjunction with the capabilities of the models.
 Recent literature \cite{bermejo2024quantumconvolutionalneuralnetworks, ablan2025similaritybandwidthtunedquantumkernels} emphasizes the significance of exploring \textit{nontrivial datasets} for accessing advantage with QML models, which hints at the importance of shifting away from the dataset-agnostic approaches commonly used in the field.

-This leads to an important question: how to characterize the nontriviality of a dataset?
-Within the QML community, various approaches have been explored to identify which dataset properties can lead to an advantage when utilizing QML models~\cite{schetakis2021binaryclassifiersnoisydatasets, Meyer_2023, Huang_2021}.
+This leads to an important questions: \textit{(i) what are the nontrivial datasets? (ii) how to characterize the datasets that are trivial for QML models but hard for classical learners}?
+Within the QML community, various approaches have been explored to identify which dataset properties can lead to an advantage when utilizing QML models~\cite{schetakis2021binaryclassifiersnoisydatasets, Huang_2021, Meyer_2023, Glick_2024}.
 However, these ideas remain fragmented and lack a unifying framework.
 One recurring observation across various studies, including those in classical machine learning, is that the size of the dataset plays a significant role in determining its complexity.
 Meaning, that larger datasets tend to provide models with more informative patterns, and therefore improving their performance and generalization ability, while smaller (yet complex) datasets remain challenging.
-The issue of data hunger of large classical models is particularly pressing in scenarios where sufficient data cannot be obtained, such as in medical AI.
-This raises a question: \textit{is it feasible for a QML model be more data-efficient than their classical counterparts?}
+This raises a question: \textit{is it feasible for a QML model be more data-efficient than their classical counterparts and if so, when?}

 To address the question, selecting the right analytical tool is key.
 Making sweeping statements about all QML models is unrealistic, but examining a broad family of models can yield valuable insights.
 Kernel Methods (KMs) provide a solid theoretical basis for understanding generalization and recent work established a connection~\cite{neural_kernel, Schuld_supervised} between KMs and Deep Learning Models (DLMs), indicating that insights from KMs could have far-reaching implications.
 A study on the generalization capabilities of KMs by \citet{Canatar_2021} provided robust empirical support for the theoretically predicted loss observed in both KMs and DLMs, reinforcing the theoretical groundwork established for KMs.
 However, a similar notion is still lacking in the QML context.